winitzki/scall/tutorial/programming_dhall.md

 While these four constructions do automatically produce some evidence values for the filterable typeclass, the results might not be what we expect.
 To see what kind of filtering logic comes out of those definitions, consider the Church-encoded `List` functor defined as the least fixpoint `LFix (FList a)`, where `FList a b = Optional (Pair a b)`.

+TODO Move this code about FList/CList to the chapter/section about Church-encoded type constructors.

 ```dhall
 let FList = λ(a : Type) → λ(b : Type) → Optional (Pair a b)
 let CList = λ(a : Type) → LFix (FList a)